matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 Called during a logout request for a user.
 It is passed the qualified user ID, the ID of the deactivated device (if any: access tokens are occasionally created without an associated device ID), and the (now deactivated) access token.

+If multiple modules implement this callback, Synapse runs them all in order.

 ## Example